MedFuncta: A Unified Framework for Learning Efficient Medical Neural Fields: Introduction

 \section{Introduction}

 It is a common choice to represent data on discretized grids, e.g., to represent an image as a grid of pixels.
 While this data representation is widely explored, it poorly scales with grid resolution and ignores the often continuous nature of the underlying signal \cite{dupont2022data}.
 Recent research demonstrated that NFs provide an interesting, continuous alternative to represent different kinds of data modalities like sound \cite{sitzmann2020implicit}, images \cite{stanley2007compositional}, shapes \cite{mescheder2019occupancy}, videos \cite{chen2022videoinr}, or 3D scenes \cite{mildenhall2021nerf}, by treating data as neural functions that take spatial or temporal positions (e.g., pixel coordinates) as input and output the appropriate measurements (e.g., image intensity values).
+A detailed review of single-instance and generalizable NFs can be found in \autoref{app:related}.
+Single-instance NF training typically involves overfitting a neural network to a single signal.
+While this training paradigm yields accurate representations for single instances, it is prohibitively expensive when scaled to large datasets.
+This scalability issue has gained particular importance as researchers increasingly explore using NFs as compressed dataset representations \cite{dupont2022coin++,schurholt2022hyper,ma2024implicit}, where the neural network weights themselves are treated as a data modality.
+Naively training single-instance NFs additionally leads to highly unordered weight spaces across separately trained networks, which complicates downstream learning on the weights.
+Although specialized architectures designed to handle the permutation symmetries inherent to the multilayer perceptrons (MLPs) that typically comprise NFs exist \cite{navon2023equivariant,schurholt2024towards}, alternative frameworks that avoid these issues in the first place can greatly simplify downstream learning.
+To overcome these challenges, this work introduces a framework, called \textbf{MedFuncta}, that generalizes medical NFs from isolated, single-instance models to dataset-level neural representations.
+The central idea, borrowed from \emph{Functa} \cite{dupont2022data} and shown in \autoref{fig:network}, is to meta-learn a shared neural representation across the dataset, in which each signal is represented by a unique, signal-specific parameter vector, also referred to as latent, that conditions a shared network.